APMonitor/begin_java/03-Variables.md

 "Happy birthday, Jonathan!";
 92.56;
 'g';
-"true"; //This one is a but of a trick question
+"true"; //This one is a bit of a trick question
 ```

 Here's a stock photo since this lesson didn't have any.